Surfs up! In The Mountains That Is…

 Lake Tahoe, California

-river surfing spots in US / Canada Lake Tahoe
+lake surfing spot in Lake Tahoe

 Tahoe Blues – Image taken by: Rick Pawlenty